 What we love: A curtain rod hung across the wall gives the illusion that this is a bank of windows, rather than just one.
 The soft blue draperies flanking the headboard and window create a stunning focal point in this sunny bedroom.

 Coloring Inside the Lines

 With an upholstered headboard and side rails, there's no need to fuss with a bed skirt.
 The streamlined look provides the perfect foundation for a mix of textured linens in this bedroom.
 A long and lean piece of neat art echoes the straight lines of the bed.

-Why We Love It: As private sanctuaries, bedrooms are terrific places to let loose with color.
-This duvet's playful pattern and bold turquoise hue feel as fresh as a summer breeze.
+What we love: As private sanctuaries, bedrooms are terrific places to let loose with color.
+This duvet's playful pattern and bold turquoise hue feels as fresh as a summer breeze.